Crusade objects

 Route plan

-1) Tauragnai mound with the settlement
+1) Tauragnai mound with a settlement

 Duration of visit: 30 min.